rossng/docs/source/operations/external-iam/configure-keycloak-identity-management.rst

    ~~~~~~~~~~~~~~~~

    This procedure assumes an existing MinIO cluster running the :minio-git:`latest stable MinIO version <minio/releases/latest>`.
-   Defer to the :ref:`minio-installation` for more complete documentation on new MinIO deployments.
+   Refer to the :ref:`minio-installation` for more complete documentation on new MinIO deployments.

    This procedure *may* work as expected for older versions of MinIO.